Position title: Assistant Professor

 - Research Interests

-- Mechanisms of Sleep Regulation and Function in C. elegans; Development of Novel Genetic Tools
+- Molecular and Circuit Mechanisms of Sleep and Behaviors in C. elegans; Development of Novel Genetic Tools

 - Research Fields